9 handy tips to help monsoon-proof your car

-The rains are coming and if you don’t want your beloved car to suffer, follow these handy tips
+The rains are coming and if you don't want your beloved car to suffer, follow these useful tips

 With the monsoon just around the corner and pre-monsoon drizzles already making their presence felt, you must be gearing up to change your wardrobe and protect your house from the rains.
 But is your favourite speed machine ready for the season? the guide gives you a few pre-monsoon car care tips:

 Check-up and servicing: Pre-monsoon servicing is the most essential thing to do.
 Your car must have gone through scorching heat during long drives during the summer.
 Hence, it is important to make it ready to face clogged, watery roads in heavy traffic zones which come naturally with the rains.
 Ensure safe drive during the monsoons.

 Avoid skidding: Replace cracked tyres, check air pressure and make sure the wheels are properly balanced and aligned.
 This will prevent your car from skidding on a wet road.
 This is all the more necessary when the first shower arrives.